 5. A final reminder

 It's up to you to ensure that you qualify for a tax-exempt or reseller account and that your orders qualify for those purposes.
 You may be subject to a government audit and government-imposed fines or other penalties if you misuse a tax-exempt account, even if unintentionally.
+Consult a tax professional if you have any questions.

 Please let us know if you have any questions regarding this process.